Research

 Her work plays a critical role in advancing a more comprehensive, systems-informed approach to improving the recognition and management of cardiac amyloidosis across Africa.

-Yubrine Moraa Gachemba, MSc, MMed
+Yubrine Gachemba, MSc, MMed

 Consultant Cardiologist | Continental Lead – Cardiac Imaging & Diagnostics (Africa), Amyloidosis Africa